JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 adding the line `kotlin.test.infer.jvm.variant=false` to the project's `gradle.properties` file.
 After doing this, add the framework as a Gradle dependency.

-If you had used a variant of `kotlin("test")` in your build script explicitly and project build stopped working with a compatibility conflict, see [this issue in the Compatibility Guide](compatibility-guide-15.md#do-not-mix-several-jvm-variants-of-kotlin-test-in-a-single-project).
+If you have used a variant of `kotlin("test")` in your build script explicitly and your project build stopped working with a compatibility conflict, see [this issue in the Compatibility Guide](compatibility-guide-15.md#do-not-mix-several-jvm-variants-of-kotlin-test-in-a-single-project).